Source maps

 Upload from Azure DevOps

-Uploading one or more source maps from Azure DevOps is available using our integration with Pipelines.
+Uploading one or more source maps from Azure DevOps is available using our integration with Pipelines and Releases.
 Here is a guide to help you upload source maps from Azure DevOps.
-Before you can include the upload source map task, you will need to publish your generated source maps and minified JavaScript files from your build pipeline.

 Install the extension